hortonworks/cloudbreak/docs/openstack.md

 ## Usage

-Once the Cloudbreak deployer is installed it will generate some config files and will download supporting binaries.
-It is advised that you create a dedicated directory for it:
+We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
+Following the steps will guide you through the configuration then launch.
+If you do not have installed Cloudbreak eployer, you can [install this on premise](onprem.md).

+## Setup Cloudbreak deployer

+If you already have Cloudbreak deployer installed you can start to setup the Cloudbreak application.

+Open the `cloudbreak-deployment` directory:

 ```
-mkdir -p cloudbreak-deployment
 cd cloudbreak-deployment
 ```

+This is the directory of the config files and the supporting binaries that will be downloaded by Cloudbreak deployer.

-## Initialize your Profile
+### Initialize your Profile

 First initialize your directory by creating a `Profile` file: